 Woodland Hills / LaVista Park

-- LAVISTA PARK: features primarily ranch homes dating from the late 1940’s through the 1950’s on spacious lots, prices range from $350,000 to $550,000 depending on the level of renovation, plus a tremendous amount of high-end new construction, prices range from $550,000 to 1 million plus.
+- LAVISTA PARK: features primarily ranch homes dating from the late 1940’s through the 1950’s on spacious lots, prices range from $350,000 to $550,000 depending on the level of renovation, plus a tremendous amount of high-end new construction, prices range from $550,000 to 1.5 million plus with the lower end of this price point offering larger renovations.

 - Both neighborhoods are separated by LaVista Road.
 Superbly located between Morningside to the south, Lenox Road/Buckhead to the north, Lindberg to the west and Emory to the east.